cyberbotics/webots/docs/guide/webots-cloud.md

 ### Server Information

 The server tab on webots.cloud contains information on the [Simulation Servers](simulation-server.md).
-To setup your own server, follow the guid on how to setup a [Web Server](web-server.md).
+To setup your own server, follow the guide on how to setup a [Web Server](web-server.md).